jondashkyle/archive/entries/2019-04-19-pct/_logs-2.md

+Aug 22

+- woke up to a very light rain, slept well considering my stuff was damp
+- Got going, a decent climb.
+Got above the drizzle and the clouds began to open up
+- The early light refracting off rain drops hanging from the branches.
+Oregon really shines in the morning after a good rain
+- Sisters looking incredible, a series of great meadows.
+Was stopping to take a photo every 5 minutes
+- about 12 miles into the morning shards of black glass began glimmering on the trail—obsidian, tons of it
+- The shards turned to entire boulders, to entire hillsides
+- The wound of falling water increased, and obsidian falls came into view—water pouring over a reflective wall of obsidian.
+Amazing.
+The water from the stream tastes as crisp as the light reflecting off of it, glacial melt from the middle sister
+- Exited the LEA and after w few miles Began paralleling the edge of a huge lava field.
+It became clear the trail traverses this after rounding a bend and staring up a winding path of loose lava rocks at an impressive grade
+- We camped 32 miles from our next stop, a youth camp on a big lake—actually called Big Lake.
+Word had spread of free unlimited dinner, served at 5:30.
+I anticipated the miles of lava rock would slow us down eneough to impede our chances of making it on time.
+Standing at the base of the lava field though, I felt a primal urgency to do whatever it’s take to make it on time.
+“For the carbs!”
+I yelled and began running up the rocky path.
+- I didn’t notice another hiker around 100 yards up trail, and only noticed when passing by him.
+He had a huge grin on his face and two thumbs up, clearly getting a kick out of my redic sprint
+- Made it up to a ridge and had to stop for a moment, an incredible view of Mount Jefferson, three fingered jack, and the remaining miles of lava ahead.
+- Ran all of the downhill and level-ish stuff over the next five miles to a lake, the last water source for 16 miles
+- Stopped there for lunch and to fill up on 1.5L of water.
+Attempted to dry out my stuff without much success
+- A mix of Duffy trail and lava rack remained before hitting the highway.
+An observatory built of lava rock was there, but with my fixation on making it for dinner I resolved to come back at a later time to see it on a road trip
+- Began the climb up the next lava field toward NAME OF MOUNTAIN.
+Tough walking, but quite the landscape.
+Felt like another planet!
+- Reached the top of the climb and, naturally, began to descend.
+The trail was made of pine needles and soft, but after a moment returned to lava rock.
+Oooof!
+- The next few miles meandered uphill thru a big burn zone full of wildflowers before heading back down toward the camp.
+At this point it was 3:45 with 4 miles remaining—perfect!
+- The remaining miles were very mellow.
+- Made it to the camp, felt great to sit on a cushioned chair.
+Ran into a group of Angelinos, have met surprisingly few on trail, but here were four of us all together!
+Plan to have a post-PCT hang.
+- After an hour dinner began.
+All you can eat curry.
+I ate all I could eat!
+- Hung out until around 9:00, sitting in a soft chair.
+Perfect.
+- Wandered down to a cove and made camp.
+Things were still rather damp in the bag, but not terrible.
+- All around a great day!

+Mile 1996
+Miles 33
+N 44.371644°  W 121.865278°

+Aug 21

+- woke up at 5:30, the new normal time as dawn continues to shift forward
+- Fog over the lake at sunrise
+- Clear morning, although by afternoon the forecast is for rain
+- Very subtle ups and downs through dense forest with lush floors and skirting around numerous lakes
+- Very easy walking
+- Before long the sky began to cloud over
+- 10 miles by 9
+- Looked at the map and studied an alternate route, again on the original Oregon skyline trail.
+This one cuts past elk lake, another lakeside resort.
+If not planning to go there the OST is a good plan, as it avoids some climbs and descents, takes you to a nicely flowing stream, and cuts 4.5 miles of viewless PCT.
+- Broke for lunch 2 miles before the junction after having done 18.
+Right as we stopped it began to rain.
+- Caught up with scar and while roll.
+- Decided to take the alternate instead of going into elk.
+A tempting decision with the burger and beer with a roof overhead, but progress is important to finish on time, and these things accumulate.
+- No point in avoiding the weather as this will only increase further north and as the year continues.
+- Made it to the junction for red hill and hopped on the ost.
+- Trail was basically a stream.
+With it being a rut the water naturally collects and flows the.
+Lots of bush wacking to avoid standing in ankle deep puddles
+- Before long I was totally soaked even with the rain jacket on
+- Stopped by the spring to fill up a liter of water
+- Continued pushing to connect back with the PCT.
+Decent amount of climbing.
+- As we reconnected the rain began to subside, and we decided to continue pushing
+- After a few miles reached a beautiful open meadow with an absolutely stunning view of the three sisters mountains
+- Clouds rolling up over the volcanic peaks, amazing
+- Really fun stretch through this meadow.
+Made the rain totally worth it.
+- Reached our intended campsite and decided to do another mile to another meadow with water access.
+- The clouds broke and the sun lit up the meadow.
+Found a good campsite and began unpacking.
+- Unfortunatelt my pack liner did not keep all the water off my things.
+Sleeping bag got quite damp in areas.
+Going to throw out the thermarest liner and simply use a garbage bag at the next stop
+- Ate dinner, cold soaked ramen noodles with olive oil and parmessian.
+Honestly pretty good!
+- Pleased with the respectable miles for a day of poor weather.
+Going to need to do somewhat difficult days like this to finish up on time

+Mile 1963
+Miles 32.6
+N 44.079749°  W 121.819263°

 Aug 20

 - woke up very late, 8:30.
 So nice.
 Waking up so early and getting little sl e each night requires a reset eveRyr once in a while.
 - Stopped by the store and pumper was hanging outside.
 He felt similar.
 - bought a pint of ice cream and sat out on the porch.
 A little worrisome how many hikers have injuries.
 Shin splints, etc… hoping I don’t push it too hard this far in and am unable to finish by the time I need to.
+- Before long it was becoming lunchtime, so I grabbed a beer and a cup of noodles before hitting the trail again
+- Began the road walk to the PCT at around 1:30.
+Timing was quite good as a truck towing a boat drove by “want a lift to the trailhead?
+Hop in!”
+- Trail began with a mellow climb through dense mossy forest.
+Went past the rosary lakes, which looked super inviting, but had to push on due to the lazy morning
+- Continued to climb up a bit and got a nice look back over the rosary lakes and Odell lake.
+Also had a little reception!
+- Descended a bit through a mellow lush area before beginning a decent climb up to NAME.
+- The misquitos have nothing on my 100% deet spray
+- Made very good time on this, Feeling very refreshed from the sleep
+- After cresting the ridge began descending down to Charloton Lake, where I topped off my water.
+- Began a mild climb up to Charloton butte, where a burn area marks a fire from the early 90s.
+- By this point the sky was patchy with layers of alto-stratus, the temperature was notably cool.
+The first time on trail where I get a chill in the early evening when the sun is still up
+- Great view of the three sisters here, and the burn area contains all sorts of wildflowers
+- Passed back into a wooded section, and after a few miles decided to make camp next to Taylor lake
+- Very good day, felt good to recharge on sleep

+Mile 1930.3
+Miles 23.7
+N 43.804807°  W 121.962058°

 Aug 19